AllStarLink/ASL3-Manual/docs/voter/about-voter.md

 In addition, the schematics of the original VOTER have been redrawn in KiCAD, and are [available here](https://github.com/AllStarLink/Voter/tree/master/VOTER-pcb/KiCAD-schematic).

-Firmware on [Github](https://github.com/AllStarLink/Voter/tree/master/VOTER_RTCM-firmware Github) is produced to support both the VOTER and RTCM devices.
+Firmware in the [AllStarLink GitHub Repository](https://github.com/AllStarLink/Voter/tree/master/VOTER_RTCM-firmware) is produced to support both the VOTER and RTCM devices.

 Documentation to support the VOTER is available on the [VOTER Hardware](./voter-hardware.md) page.